 Students can expect to refine their understanding of literature with a focus on themes of identity.
 They must be able to read independently, to interpret challenging literature, to take an active role in class discussion, and to do independent research.
 In addition to selections of short stories, poetry, and nonfiction, students will read works such as: The Awakening, A Streetcar Named Desire, 1984, Othello, The Things They Carried, All Souls, Fences, and One Flew Over the Cuckoo's Nest.
 They will write literary critical analysis essays and other types of expository writing.
-Students will write a college-level research paper.
+Students will conduct research projects which ask them to synthesize multiple sources.
 Students will continue to study vocabulary to improve their reading comprehension and writing.
 They will make formal and informal oral presentations.
 This course is aligned to the 2017 English Language Arts and Literacy Framework.